ENPH Investors Have Opportunity to Lead Enphase Energy, Inc. Securities Fraud Lawsuit with the Schall Law Firm

-LOS ANGELES, July 02, 2024 (GLOBE NEWSWIRE) -- The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Enphase Energy, Inc. (“Enphase” or “the Company”) (NASDAQ: ENPH) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, July 09, 2024 (GLOBE NEWSWIRE) -- The Schall Law Firm, a national shareholder rights litigation firm, eminds investors of a class action lawsuit against Enphase Energy, Inc. (“Enphase” or “the Company”) (NASDAQ: ENPH) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company’s securities between February 7, 2023 and April 25, 2023, inclusive (the “Class Period”), are encouraged to contact the firm before July 29, 2024.